mjonian93/AM_test_2/README.md

 This is a simple CRM REST API application developed using Django Rest Framework for the second stage of The Agile Monkeys recruitment process.
 This API is designed to handle a database of Users and Customers and manage them using CRUD methods.
+The authentication method implemented in this application is token-based authentication.

 This README file describes how to deploy this web application, the functionalities it implements, and how to use them